 Differences between krill oil and fish oil

 For these reasons, krill has become more popular.
-In fact, it represents 14% of total omega-3 sales.
-[SOURCE]
+In fact, it’s estimated to over 10% of total omega-3 sales.

 Unlike fish oil, which is also available as a liquid, with krill, you can only get it in capsule form (most likely soft gel).
 And to date, unlike fish oil, you can’t get a prescription for krill.